 Activities include: Soccer, Street Hockey, PoisonBall, Kickball, Softball, Pedal Go-Karts, Street Games, Basketball, Flag Football and more.

 Welcome to Shades’ Famous Game Room… the most amazing collection of games to be found anywhere!

 We have classic board games, like old favorites Connect 4, Scattergories, Jenga and Monopoly.
 There’s also an array of professional quality table games, including Foosball, Air Hockey, Ping Pong and Bumper Pool and Battle Stacks.
 Last, but certainly not least, are the video games.
 PlayStation 3, XBox 360 and Wii and all the latest games are available to immerse campers in the most cutting edge technology.

 Gaming tournaments are organized to create excitement and to challenge campers to practice their skills throughout the summer.

 Division 56 campers have the option to be assessed for swimming ability by our American Red Cross Certified Water Safety Instructors.
 If they can swim, campers have access to the “big” pool and water slides at our off-campus facilities.

 Our off-campus bowling centers create a “rock ‘n bowl” experience for our older campers, complete with animated flat-screen scoreboards, glow-in-the-dark bowling balls, and popular tunes broadcast throughout the center.
 Bumpers are also available if needed.

 Camps ‘R’ Us off-campus trips take campers to some of the most popular venues on Long Island.
-5th and 6th graders can participate in up to four trips each summer plus a fifth “bonus” trip (additional consent and payment required).
+5th and 6th graders can participate in up to four trips each including a “bonus” trip (additional consent and payment required).